montagejs/collections/README.md

 Goals

-- handle event for other change dispatch systems, in addition to range, and the rest of the W3C event interface
 - automate the generation of the method support tables in readme and normalize declaration order
 - comprehensive specs and spec coverage tests